locustio/locust/locust/webui/README.md

 );
 ```

 Lastly, you must configure Locust to point to your own React build output.
-To achieve this, you can use the flags `--build-path` and `--static-path`.
-For more see [the Locust docs](https://docs.locust.io/en/stable/configuration.html).
+To achieve this, you can use the flag `--build-path` and provide the **absolute** path to your build directory.

+For more on configuring Locust see [the Locust docs](https://docs.locust.io/en/stable/configuration.html).

 ### Options
 By default, the extended tabs will display the provided data in a table.
 However you may choose to render any React component in the tab: